samad20/arabicFonts4KDE/README.md

-# arabicFonts4KDE
+# arabicFonts4Linux

-## Change the Arabic font on the KDE desktop using the Noto Sans Arabic, Arimo, Cousine and Tinos fonts.
+## Change the Arabic font onLinux Desktops using the Noto Sans Arabic, Arimo, Cousine and Tinos fonts.
 This project is excerpted from a YouTube video.
-It has been customized for the KDE desktop with a script added to make it easier to use.
+The fonts were collected in one repository with the addition of a script for easy installation.

 ## Youtube video link (Mohammed Besar channel):
 [https://www.youtube.com/watch?v=qWjz0ewff4s](https://www.youtube.com/watch?v=qWjz0ewff4s)